Stormwatch (album): Recording

 Stormwatch was recorded over a series of sessions lasting from August 1978 until July 1979, although the majority of the album's tracks were recorded in the later 1979 sessions.
 The initial series of sessions in 1978 only produced one track which would appear on the album ("Something's On the Move") with guitarist Martin Barre mentioning in a 1979 interview that "we completed an album's worth of material, then we went away to America-- and when we got back, we listened to it again and it was not there at all.
 So, we decided to start again."
 In early 1979, the band recorded for the album while Ian Anderson, keyboardist/arranger David Palmer (now Dee Palmer) and Barre simultaneously wrote music for The Water's Edge, a commissioned program for the Scottish Ballet.
 Some of the music written for The Water's Edge would later develop into tracks on Stormwatch, such as "Elegy" and "Dark Ages".

-Most of the album was recorded at Anderson's Maison Rogue Studios in Fulham, London, although some sessions took place at Morgan Studios, Townhouse Studios and the Maison Rogue Mobile studio at Anderson's home due to recording time not always being available for the band at Maison Rogue.
-Like the band's previous album Heavy Horses, much of Stormwatch was recorded late at night, as daytime hours at Maison Rogue were usually left open for other bands.
+Most of the album was recorded at Anderson's Maison Rouge Studios in Fulham, London, although some sessions took place at Morgan Studios, Townhouse Studios and the Maison Rouge Mobile studio at Anderson's home due to recording time not always being available for the band at Maison Rouge.
+Like the band's previous album Heavy Horses, much of Stormwatch was recorded late at night, as daytime hours at Maison Rouge were usually left open for other bands.
 Thames Television meteorologist Francis Wilson performs a spoken word piece at the beginning of "Dun Ringill".